shanhaiying/matplotlib-backend-pgf/README.md

 The only requirement is an installed TeX distribution that includes `xelatex` and the `pgf` package (both found in [TeX Live](http://www.tug.org/texlive/) for example).
 The `xelatex` command must be in the system's path.

+### Downloading the module (pre matplotlib 1.2)

+If you are using a version of matplotlib older than 1.2 you first have to download `backend_pgf.py` from the matplotlib repository.
+The `download_backend.py` script will do this for you.
+Simply place the file `backend_pgf.py` in a directory that is in python's search path or right next to your plotting script.

 ### How to use it

-Simply place the file `backend_pgf.py` in a directory that is in python's search path or right next to your plotting script.

-Then, right at the beginning of your plotting script, activate the backend.
+Right at the beginning of your plotting script, activate the backend.

     import matplotlib as mpl
     mpl.use("module://backend_pgf")